How you can apply the principles of biophilic design to your office space

 There are several small ways to complement the larger biophilic elements you incorporate, including:

 As an experienced indoor landscaping company, Plant Solutions can assist with incorporating biophilia into your office space.
+We can offer you design concepts and advice on which plants will work best in the space you have.
+We also offer horticultural services.
+This means that we can setup the living green wall and other plant installations as well as handle the after care of those plants.
+These amenities include trimming, watering, and plant health care.
 Contact us at 480.585.8501 and find out more about how we can help you create a biophilic design that your employees will enjoy.